DSCI-310/DSCI-310-Group-5/doc/jbook/_build/html/_sources/breast_cancer_prediction.md

 ```

 ### Data analysis
+Since all features are numeric, we decide to scale our data to ensure that there is no bias presents when predicting results.

 Even though the main score we will be comparing when choosing the models is recall, we still want to look into accuracy and decision.
 Because between a model performs well on recall but have very low accuracy and precision and a model performs just a bit worse on recall but have excellent accuracy and precision, the latter model will still have an upper hand and be more preferable.